VR-Rathod/Code-Note/content/privacy-policy.md

 ## 4. Cookies & Local Storage

-We use browser **`localStorage`** (not traditional cookies) to:
+We do not use traditional tracking cookies.
+Instead, we utilize standard browser **`localStorage`** (local storage) to support strictly functional features:
-- Store your Supabase authentication session token
+- Securely storing your Supabase authentication session token
-- Cache your bookmarks locally for offline access

-You can clear this data at any time by signing out or clearing your browser's site data.
+- Saving and syncing your bookmark progress
+- Persisting layout settings (e.g., dark mode theme preference, folder explorer toggle state, checklist status, language switcher preference)

+For a complete, technical breakdown of all specific storage keys and lifetimes, please refer to our full [[cookie-policy|Cookie Policy]].

 ---